sarahrshannon/sarahrshannon.github.io/_projects/2_project.md

 <br />
 <br />

-For the [ice2sea](https://cordis.europa.eu/project/id/226375/reporting) project I developed a meltwater lubrication parameterisation for the Greenland ice sheet.
+For the [ice2sea](https://cordis.europa.eu/project/id/226375/reporting) project, I developed a meltwater lubrication parameterisation for the Greenland ice sheet.
 The scheme was used by four ice sheet modelling groups to estimate the impact of meltwater-enhanced lubrication on future sea-level rise.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">